 My image “Planer” (below) was lit solely with the LED flashlight (with no diffusion), using some available light as fill.
 Using the light without diffusion takes a good deal of experience, as the bare LED is quite bright and harsh:

 Flashpoint 160 LED Dimmable Lite Panel – This is a very affordable, small LED Light panel for studio light painting that I have found.
-This unit has a dimmer control knob on the back and is powered by 5 AA batteries, which will last approximately 4-5 hours.
+This unit has a dimmer control knob on the side and is powered by 5 AA batteries, which will last approximately 4-5 hours.
 A very flexible and useful light source.
-This light can be found for around $50.
+This light can be found for less than $50.
 A very versatile light source, they are made by several manufacturers, and range in price from $30 to over $400.
 Of course, the $400+ models are electronically dimmable and a bit more robustly made.
 The inexpensive one runs on 4 AA batteries, and give about 4 hours of light on a set.
 These lights have a pretty good amount of light output, and again, when moved around, can be used as “detail” lights in a landscape or large set.

 This light is ideal for using as an all-important FILL light for small sets (our Light Wand also works well as a fill light).
 I routinely use a very inexpensive diffusion panel (called a “SCRIM”), like a 20″x20″ or so canvas stretcher frame stretched with any kind of diffusion material (tissue paper, thin white shower curtain material, Rosco material is #116 Tough White Diffusion, rip stop nylon, etc.).
 This light / scrim combination is perfect for glass and metal also!
 The beaker in the still life image near the top of this page was lit with this scrim and the small LED panel.